binkley/shell/README.md

 ```

 On success exits 0 and prints no output.
 On failures, should be noisy and
 in color (when run on a suitable terminal).
+However, parse errors by BASH will not be in color: it is too early to have enabled color support.

 ## Tools in this directory